sudhanshunitinatalkar/simple-c-calc/README.md

-this is a simple integer calculator written in c
+this is a simple integer calculator written in c language